MohanadOdema/EnergyShield/Documentation/README.md

 # EnergyShield (ICCPS '23, Submission 251)

+EnergyShield is an Autonomous Driving System framework designed to save energy on-vehicle by wirelessly offloading NN computations to edge computers, while at the same time maintaining a formal guarantee of safety.
+In particular, EnergyShield uses a barrier function/controller shield to provide provably safe edge response times for NN offloading requests; on vehicle evaluation provides a safety fallback.

-EnergyShield is a framework for provably-safe offloading of neural network controllers at the edge.
-It is described in the paper:
+EnergyShield is described in the paper:

 >_EnergyShield: Provably-Safe Offloading of Neural Network Controllers for Energy Efficiency._
 >Mohanad Odema, James Ferlez, Goli Vaisi, Yasser Shoukry and Mohammad Abdullah Al Faruque.
 ICCPS 2023: 14th ACM/IEEE International Conference on Cyber-Physical Systems.

 also enclosed as `ICCPS23_251.pdf`, and hereafter referred to as [EnergyShield-ICCPS23].

-This README describes how to replicate the results in [EnergyShield-ICCPS2023] using code packaged in a provided Docker image.
-This includes generating new experimental data from new Carla simulation instances and creating plots for three numerical experiments:
+[EnergyShield-ICCPS2023] contains a number of experiments showing the efficacy of EnergyShield in the [Carla](https://carla.org) simulation environment.
+This README describes how to replicate those results using code packaged in a [Docker](https://docs.docker.com/engine/) image.
+In particular, this artifact reruns from scratch the following experiments from [EnergyShield-ICCPS2023]:

 	(Experiment 1) Energy Efficiency and Safety Evaluation of EnergyShield through Carla Simulation runs (Section 5.2) (Experiment 2) Performance Gains from EnergyShield given wireless channel variation (Section 5.3) (Experiment 3) Generality to other neural network controllers (Section 5.4)

+For each of these experiments, this artifact re-generates both new raw data and the analogous plots shown in [EnergyShield-ICCPS2023].

 ## Contents